 Expect some sheltered cruising of the Shetlands, followed by a day sail across to the Orkney Islands with a few days to explore, before making your way south to Inverness.

-Join the yacht in Shetland on 3 September.
+Join the yacht in Shetland on 3 September (or 1st if 2020).
 The intention will be to explore the Shetlands for a few days before hopping across to the Orkney Islands for some more sheltered cruising, before making your way south along the North East coast of Scotland, past John O'Groats and Wick, to Inverness.
 There will be plenty of remote islands and deserted coves to explore with largely sheltered cruising mixed with a manageable day or two of offshore sailing.

 The Orkney mix of dramatic cliff faces and tranquil sandy beaches.
 The Gulf Stream keeps temperatures warmer than perhaps you would expect for somewhere so far north.

 The archipelago is a part of Scotland famous for the Scapa Flow and it's UNESCO World Heritage site, including the Ring of Brodgar (built around 2000BC).
 Following the end of World War 1, 74 ships of the German Navy were scuttled here leading this site to become an recognised as one of the best wreck diving locations in the world.
 1,000 years ago, vikings anchored their longships here.
 The history is vast as the shelter provided by the surrounding islands forms one of the best natural harbours in the world.

 Here wildlife is thriving.
 There's an abundance of birdlife including puffins and white tailed eagles.
 Marine mammals include orcas, seals and porpoises.
 All of this leads to great bird watching, hiking and photography opportunities.

 The climate is very changeable and a beautiful clear sky, could become fog in a matter of seconds.
 At this time of year the light stays late into the evening.